Skip to main content

 Bloom Information

-Biennial: flowers in the second year if overwintered — white spherical umbels.
+Biennial: flowers in the second year if overwintered — small white flowers in spherical umbels.
 Grown as an annual for bulb production.
-Cut flower scapes at the base if they appear.
+Cut flower scapes at the base if any appear during the growing cycle to keep the plant's energy directed into bulb development.

 Detailed Descriptions